davide-marino00/PBI_DOCS/refac.md

 			    0
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named `Approved_With_V_Z`.
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named 'Approved_With_V_Z'.
 Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: The calculated column determines whether a timesheet entry is considered "approved" based on specific criteria.
+1. **Purpose**: The calculated column determines whether a timesheet is considered "approved" based on specific criteria.

-2. **Conditions**:
+2. **Conditions**: The code checks two main conditions:
-   - The first condition checks if the `Approved` column is marked as `TRUE`.
+   - **First Condition**: It checks if the column `[Approved]` is marked as `TRUE()`.
 This means that if the timesheet has been officially approved, it meets the criteria.
-   - The second condition checks if the `TimesheetCode` for that entry is either "V" or "Z".
-These codes likely represent specific types of timesheets that are automatically considered approved regardless of the `Approved` status.
+   - **Second Condition**: It checks if the `TimesheetCode` from the `vw_Timesheet` table is either "V" or "Z".
+This means that even if the timesheet is not marked as approved, it will still be considered approved if it has one of these specific codes.

 3. **Output**:
-   - If either of the conditions is met (i.e., the timesheet is approved or has a code of "V" or "Z"), the formula returns a value of `1`.
+   - If either of the conditions is met (the timesheet is approved or has a code of "V" or "Z"), the calculated column will return a value of `1`.
 This indicates that the timesheet is approved.
-   - If neither condition is met, it returns a value of `0`, indicating that the timesheet is not approved.
+   - If neither condition is met, it will return a value of `0`, indicating that the timesheet is not approved.

-In summary, this DAX expression effectively flags timesheet entries as approved (1) or not approved (0) based on whether they are explicitly approved or fall under specific codes (V or Z).
-This can help in reporting and analysis by easily identifying which timesheets are considered approved.
+In summary, this DAX expression effectively flags timesheets as approved if they are either officially approved or have a specific code ("V" or "Z").
+This helps in easily identifying which timesheets can be considered approved for further processing or reporting.

 **`BillableDep`** (`string`)

-- **Description:** The 'BillableDep' column identifies the department associated with billable hours recorded in the timesheet, facilitating accurate project costing and resource allocation.
+- **Description:** The 'BillableDep' column identifies the department associated with billable hours recorded in the timesheet, facilitating accurate billing and departmental cost tracking.
 - **DAX Expression:**
 ```dax
 IF(